szilard079/pushfish-api/README.md

      ~/Library/Application Support/pushfish-api/pushfish-api.cfg # on OSX
 ```

-where the value for "user" will be changed to your current username.
 If this file does not exist, then the API server will generate a default configuration, which looks like this:

 ```
 [database]